ATTORNEY AT LAW

 A chapter 11 or 12 may be appropriate if you wish to reorganize a farming or ranching operation.
 To qualify for chapter 12, you must be a “family farmer.”
 You must have less than a certain amount of farm related debt and more than a set percentage of your debt and your income must arise out of a farming operation.

-I will prepare and file a plan which will sets forth the amount and timing of creditor payments.
+I will prepare and file a plan that will set forth the amount and timing of creditor payments.
 The court will hold a confirmation hearing to determine whether or not the plan is adequate.

 We must show the court that your business has been reorganized and capable of making the payments stated in the plan.
 This determination is made by reviewing your past financial performance, estimating the required amount to fund your plan, and analyzing the prospects for future profitability or cash flow to make those payments.
 If there isn't a realistic possibility of funding a plan, we are wasting our time and the creditor's money.